Kaleiçi Old Town

 Read more

-• Myth: Hadrian's Gate was the only entrance to the ancient settlement.
-Reality: It was just one ceremonial gateway built into a much larger 4.5-kilometer fortification system.
+• Myth: Hadrian's Gate was the only entrance to the ancient city.
+Reality: It was one of several gates in the massive fortification walls, though it is the only monumental one preserved.

 Background